Interstates & Highways

 Railroads include: CSX, Norfolk-Southern, Aberdeen & Rockfish, Carolina-Southern, Laurinburg & Southern, and Clinton Terminal Railroad.
 The region has many excellent rail served industrial sites.

-Wilmington and Fayetteville offer full, regional air service, including connections via Delta, US Airways, and American Eagle.
+Fayetteville, Jacksonville and Wilmington all offer full, regional air service, including connections via Delta, US Airways, and American Eagle.
 Wilmington has direct flights to Atlanta, Charlotte, LaGuardia (NY), Philadelphia, Orlando, Chicago and Washington, DC.
-Raleigh-Durham Airport, a full-service international airport, is within a 1-2 hour drive from the region.
 Fayetteville has direct flights to Charlotte, Atlanta, and Dallas.
+Additionally, both Charlotte Douglas International Airport and Raleigh-Durham International Airport, are within a one to two hour drive from the region.

 Current Major Transportation Improvement Projects